-Gene identified in some melanoma linked to increased resistance to treatmentFebruary 19th, 2013 in Cancer /
+Gene identified in some melanoma linked to increased resistance to treatmentFebruary 19, 2013 in Medicine & Health / Cancer

 (Medical Xpress)—Scientists at Queen Mary, University of London have identified a gene present in some melanoma which appears to make the tumour cells more resistant to treatment, according to research published today in the Journal of Experimental Medicine.